 In the event that an athlete is notified that they have been selected as a Manly Centre representative for State Relays, Zone, Regional or State, or they elect to compete at the NSW State Multi competition, then they must compete in a Manly Centre representative uniform NOT their Peninsula uniform.
 The Manly Centre representative uniform can be purchased from the Manly Centre closer to the representative carnival.
 As the Manly representative uniform is different to the Peninsula club uniform, parents are advised to attach registration numbers and age patches to the Peninsula club uniform with safety pins rather than by sewing them on as they will need to be transferred to the Manly Centre representative uniform if selected.

-Training for Peninsula athletes is held on Wednesday evenings at Beacon Hill oval, Willandra rd Beacon Hill between 5:30pm and 7:00pm.
+Training for Peninsula athletes is held on Wednesday evenings.
+In 2018/19 this will be held in the centre oval at the Academy of Sport, Narrabeen between 6:00pm and 7:30pm.
+Athletes are asked to wear club colours so as not to be charged gate entry.
 Training, although not compulsory, is encouraged to help the athletes achieve a high degree of fitness as well as learning the required skills to compete at a high level at competition.
 A number of the specialised Manly Centre coaches also train the Peninsula athletes on a Wednesday evening.

 Click here for more details on both the Peninsula and Centre training.

 At the end of each season, Peninsula club awards are presented to the best boy and best girl athletes in the club.
 The awards include: Club Champion, Junior Merit, Senior Merit and Age Champion (for each age group).
 There is a boy recipient and girl recipient for each award and encouragement awards may also be given.